xyyeh/xyyeh.github.io/research/research.md

 		<img src="{{site..baseurl }}/assets/polytope1.png" alt="polytope" style="float:right;width:40%;" hspace="0" vspace="0">
 	</p>
   <p>
+    In the study of manipulator performance, much attention has been given to the study of kinematic performance of manipulators.
+Performance metrics are often centered around the workspace volume.
+For example, <i>reachable</i> workspace and <i>dextrous</i> workspace volumns.
+To fully characterize the capability of a manipulation platform, it is equally, if not more important to study the <i>quality</i> of the workspace.

     Dynamic performance concerns the ability of the mechanism to move within the workspace considering its dynamics.
 Several metrics such as generalized inertia ellipsoid, dynamic manipulability measure and isotropy hypersurfaces were proposed to geometrically quantify the dynamic performance of a manipulator.
 The notion of a metric is important since it provides a measure that can be used to guide optimization based control strategies, analysis of motion policies and dimensional optimization of mechanisms.

 		<!-- As humans, we are able to seamlessly integrate our senses of sight and touch to learn about our physical world.
 These two modalities provide complementary information, for where sight provides global but coarse information, touch provides dense and highly descriminative but very local information.
 Not only do we see and feel our world, but we also catagorize and build useful abstractions to facilitate our manipulation skills.
 For example, when interacting with a door, we may infer it is locked or open (two useful abstractions we have constructed) through how it feels and moves.
 In this project, we explore how to enable a robot to autonomously build useful abstractions and physics models, in the joint domain of touch and vision, for a robot learning the mechanics of Jenga. -->